Our Location

 Calathea plants need potting soil with high amounts of drainage.
 If the potting medium does not drain properly, then the chances of diseases are increased.
 A soil pH of 6.5 is recommended, which is common for most high-quality potting mixes.
 Look for free-draining potting soil that does not retain too much moisture.

 Calathea plants grown indoors require supplemental nutrients as they are grown outside of their natural ecosystem.
-Here are some high-quality fertilizers for Calathea plants:
+Look for an indoor plant food formulated for tropicals and apply it according to directions.

 The most important part of picking a planter pot is ensuring that it has drainage holes.
 Having drainage holes at the bottom will allow the soil to drain enough water so that way the roots do not drown.
 In addition, make sure that the pot is large enough so they have room to grow.
-Do not pick a pot that’s less than eight inches deep.
+Do not pick a pot that’s less than 6-8 inches deep, if possible.

 Unfortunately, Calathea plants are susceptible to a variety of pests.
 The most common pest is the spider mite, as they are attracted to the foliage of the plant.
-Many gardeners use neem oil or an organic pesticide to treat plants for spider mites.
+You can give your plant a gentle shower in the sink to knock off the majority of them, and then spray the stems and leaves with an organic bug spray if needed.

 Leaf spots and root rot are common diseases affecting Calathea plants.
-This is not at all shocking due to Calathea plants’ need to be kept in high humidity.
-Humidity can greatly increase the likelihood of fungal disease and Calathea plants are not immune to its dangers.
-While of course, the plant can handle higher levels than most, it is still vulnerable.
-A good organic fungicide can help suppress fungal disease in Calatheas.
+This is not at all surprising due to Calathea plants’ need to be kept in high humidity.
+Humidity can greatly increase the likelihood of fungal disease.
+A good organic fungicide can help suppress fungal disease.
+Air movement can also help, as well as more light and letting the soil dry out a bit between waterings.